KavyaSreeRJ09/TAXI_BOOKING_SYSTEM/README.md

 TAXI BOOKING SYSTEM

-About the project:
+About this project

-A taxi booking application that helps people to move from one place to other Languages and framework used: Java, Swings, OOPS
+A taxi booking application that helps people to move from one place to other

+Languages and frameworks used:

+JAVA

+SWING

+OOPS

 Output: